 Creative music composition, including songwriting, music for film and theatre, arranging and writing idiomatically for instruments.

+Contemporary Composition focuses on both songwriting and composition.
 Prospects for a career as a composer or songwriter are enhanced by a greater knowledge of a diverse range of music.
 We encourage students to have 'many strings to their bow', in order to meet the challenges of the modern music industry.
 This paper develops a range of skills and provides good vocational support for a career as a creative musician.

 |Paper title||Contemporary Composition|